 Male Cannabis = Soft fiber, hurd and pollen.

-Pollinated Female Cannabis = More course fibers and grain/seed galore for commercial use in food products.
-Once pollinated, strains of cannabis bred for cannabinoids will be ruined, losing well over 50% of their cannabinoid and terpene content.
+Pollinated Female Cannabis = Once pollinated, the plant focuses its energy into fiber and grain/seed galore.
+Pollinated strains of cannabis bred for cannabinoids will be largely ruined, losing well over 50% of their cannabinoid and terpene content.
+Males can also damage female genetics.

-Unpollinated Female Cannabis = The plant focuses all of its genius and power into creating terpene and cannabinoid-rich biomass or buds.
+Unpollinated Female Cannabis = Without being pollinated, the cannabis focuses all of its genius and power into creating terpene and cannabinoid-rich biomass or buds.

 It’s all just cannabis folks.

-In America now, whether male or female and regardless of strain, if it’s below 0.3% THC it’s ‘Hemp’.
-Once it goes above this threshold it becomes recreational cannabis (Marijuana).
+But in America now, whether male or female and regardless of strain, if it’s at or below 0.3% THC it’s Hemp.
+Once it goes above this threshold it becomes recreational cannabis, or what’s more commonly (albeit mistakenly) referred to as Marijuana.

 Overall Hemp CBD Farming Goals